GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.17.3 on April 7, 2023 =

+* Fixed: When a View is embedded multiple times on the same page, Edit Entry, Delete Entry, and Duplicate Entry links could be hidden after the first View
+* Fixed: Fatal error rendering some Maps Layout Views

 = 2.17.3 on April 6, 2023 =

 * Fixed: Fatal error rendering multiple Views on the same page/post introduced in 2.17.2